Sonesta Inns – Good-value, peaceful, and closer to the beach than nearby resorts.

-- Spa: There is no spa, but guests are urged to visit Kera The Spa at the sister resort, Andores (2km north, 7-minute drive).
+- Spa: There is no spa, but guests are urged to visit Kera The Spa at the sister resort, Andores (2 km north).
 It offers massages, scrubs, and yoga.

 - Fitness Center: Small, but not too bad.
 Unlikely to be used much by guests.

 - For families: Small playground.

 - Restaurants & Bars: Ocean Deck – Broad menu, and some tables on a deck facing the beachside gardens.
 Comes alive after dark when an old-fashioned disco may come to life. • Flavours – Breezy coffee shop where breakfast is served. • Pool Bar – Facing the poolside lawns, the design is intriguing and the colors, bright.

 - Breakfast: Included in all rates, a bonus rarely offered by rivals.

 - Room Service: Comprehensive menu available in-room from 7.30 am to 10.30 pm.

 - Room Types: Luxury Rooms • Suites • Geetanjali Suite (1 only) • List of all Rooms

 - Smoking Rooms: No smoking in the rooms, but permitted elsewhere.